wsdookadr/mdetect/README.md

 Additional note: Parsing certain large PHP files (1MB in size) was found to cause a memory usage of 4GB.

+Currently, some checks are available in `resources/` in the form of `XQuery` programs.
+For example, you may run the following check for function call usage:

+    ./deps/basexclient -U admin -P admin -p 1984 ./resources/fcall_check.xql

+This will provide information about function names and the number of calls, for each file that is stored in `BaseX`.
+The server should be started for this query to work (the server runner program is in `./deps/basexserver`).

+You may also run `./deps/basexgui` (doesn't require the server to be started) which will bring up a GUI including an editor where you can run custom XQuery queries.

 Contributing
 ============